majudev/zwierz/README.md

 zwierz2-frontend-1  | (Use `node --trace-deprecation ...` to show where the warning was created) zwierz2-frontend-1  |  INFO  Accepting connections at http://localhost:3000
 ```

+## License
+All rights reserved.
+Use without permission strictly prohibited.